avlidienbrunn/bountydash/README.md

 # BountyDash

 _This tool was created by [@fransrosen](https://twitter.com/fransrosen) and [@avlidienbrunn](https://twitter.com/avlidienbrunn) to create a better overview of your bug bounty rewards.
-By tagging all your findings you're also able to categorize all vulnerability types, plotting up a graph around your activity cross platforms and forecast your future findings.
-Everything runs locally and there are import scripts you can run to fetch the data from each platform if you like._
+By tagging all your reports in the tool you're also able to categorize all vulnerability types, plotting up a graph around your activity cross platforms and get forecasts around your future findings.
+Everything runs locally and there are import scripts you can run to fetch the data from each platform._

-## Background
+## Description

-Since we both has submitted quite a bunch of reports since back in 2013, we felt that we had to consolidate how we structured our findings.
+Since we both have submitted quite a bunch of bug bounty reports since 2013, we felt that we had to consolidate how we structured our findings.
 We both kept spreadsheets with all info, but there had to be a better way.

 By just creating a quick import script, saving the data to a JSON-blob, we were able to start calculate some fun statistics about our activity, and also gain insights in how we actually look for bugs.